Juniper/libslax/doc/distribution.rst

 .. option:: --version-only

   Show only the "version information" line and exit.
+This is suitable for editors wishing to generate template SLAX scripts for new files.

 .. option:: --want-parens